redis/docs/content/operate/rc/security/access-control/saml-sso/saml-integration-azure-ad.md

 weight: 10
 ---

-This guide shows how to configure [Microsoft Entra](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-architecture) as a SAML single sign-on identity provider (IdP) for your Redis Cloud account.
+This guide shows how to configure [Microsoft Entra](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-architecture) (formerly Azure Active Directory) as a SAML single sign-on identity provider (IdP) for your Redis Cloud account.

 To learn more about Redis Cloud support for SAML, see [SAML single sign on]({{< relref "/operate/rc/security/access-control/saml-sso" >}}).